 Ketch Kloud, Inc. (“Ketch”, “we”, or “us”) is a software company that sells tools for companies to understand, implement, and manage their privacy obligations to their consumers and to control how they store and process data to make compliance with those obligations easy.

-We collect personal information (or personal data) and non-personal information from you when you use our Services.
+We collect personal information (or personal data) and non-personal information (e.g., aggregated data or de-identified data) from you when you use our Services.
 As further described in this section, we may receive personal information about you that you submit through the Services or that is provided to us by a third party; we also may receive personal information about you automatically as you use the Services.

-Information you Provide Us: We receive personal information about you that you choose to provide to us, including when you create an account; search for or purchase our offerings; configure settings; communicate with us; or otherwise use our Services.
+Information you Provide Us: We receive personal information about you that you choose to provide to us, including when you create an account; search for or purchase our offerings; configure settings; seek employment or business opportunities with us, communicate with us; or otherwise use our Services.

-Information from our Customers: Our customers (“Customers”) may share information with us so that we can provide them with services.
+Information from our Customers: Our customers (“Customers”) may share information with us so that we can provide them with our Services.
 Each Customer chooses what information it shares, which may, for example, include personal information (“Customer Data”).